sgrieve/GEG6230/handbook/handbook.md

 **Page limit:** 5 A4 pages + code

-**Deadline:** 16/12/20 2pm
+**Deadline:** 23/12/21 2pm

-Full Coursework Submission Guidelines, details of Penalties for Late Submission and information on how to make an application to the School of Geography’s Extenuating Circumstances Panel can be found in the Guide for Undergraduate Students 2020-21 (the “red book”) which is available as a PDF on the QMplus Landing Page for the School of Geography.
+Full Coursework Submission Guidelines, details of Penalties for Late Submission and information on how to make an application to the School of Geography’s Extenuating Circumstances Panel can be found in the Undergraduate Information Zone via the QMplus Landing Page for the School of Geography.

 # Feedback